DhanasriSiramdasu/iNotebook/README.md

 ## 🔐 Authentication & Authorization

-- User authentication using secure login/signup
+- User signup and login with secure JWT token

 - Protected API routes using middleware

-- Authorization ensures users access only their own notes
+- Users can only access their own notes

+- Password updates are hashed and stored securely
 ---

 ## 🔄 CRUD Operations on Notes